 My business could do with a nice new software tool to deal with problems we have with all the sales guys using separate spreadsheets to store their data.
 We have looked at our business model and processes and identified that a CRM solution is exactly what we need, so we’ve started to look at the market and check out our options.
 We’ve decided to go for an online subscription-based platform, so that’s the first decision made.
 Now we need to check out the providers, make sure their solution meets our requirements and have a look at the extras that they offer – support, upgrades, maintenance, training and so on.
 Once we’ve made a shortlist, ideally we want a trial or a demo of the product so we can review it in the context of our requirements.
 Finally having made a decision, and we now need to manage the set-up and ongoing implementation.
 As we’re taking on a rolling subscription, the post-purchase phase becomes a long-term ongoing partnership with our CRM provider.

 Watch and learn

-If you’re looking for further information on how specific features and functionality play out in OpenCRM, why click to check out our webinars?watch now
+If you’re looking for further information on how specific features and functionality play out in OpenCRM, why not click to check out our webinars?watch now

 As you can see the customer journey will vary depending on the type of product or service you offer and the anticipated level of interaction with your clients.
 How can the Service Provider manage the customer steps?